2. Bundesliga Nord (1974–1981): Overview

 In 1981, the two 2.
 Bundesligas merged into one, country-wide division.
 Nine clubs from the south and eight from the north plus the three relegated teams from the Bundesliga were admitted into the new league, the 2.
 Bundesliga.

-SG Wattenscheid 09, VfL Osnabrück, Alemannia Aachen, SC Fortuna Köln and SC Preußen Münster all played every of the seven seasons of the league.
+SG Wattenscheid 09, VfL Osnabrück, Alemannia Aachen, SC Fortuna Köln and SC Preußen Münster all played every single one of the seven seasons of the league.

 Disbanding of the 2.
 Bundesliga Nord

 The league was dissolved in 1981.
 Eight clubs of the league went to the new 2.
 Bundesliga while the champion and runners-up were promoted to the Bundesliga.
 The twelve remaining clubs were relegated to the Amateurligas.

 The teams admitted to the 2.
 Bundesliga were: